Skip to main content

 What You Will Learn

 This chapter is all about locking down and personalizing your Claude Code setup.
-You’ll learn how the four tier configuration system controls settings across enterprise, personal, and project scopes.
+You’ll learn how the four tier configuration system controls settings across enterprise, personal, and project scopes, including the drop-in directory for layered enterprise policies.
 We’ll dig into how sandbox modes isolate Claude Code’s access to your filesystem and network.
-And you’ll see how to customize the terminal experience with environment variables and a status line.
+And you’ll see how to customize the terminal experience with environment variables, display modes, and a status line.
 By the end, you’ll be able to configure Claude Code to match your team’s security requirements and your own workflow preferences.

 Configuration Scopes